 If you’re planning a dinner on the company credit card then we’d suggest you choose Sushia Izakaya and the omakase menu.
 In case you haven’t figured it out yet, this place is not your average Japanese joint, so if you’ve done Nobu more times than you can count, shake things up and head to this fine dining restaurant for a feast and some very inventive cocktails.

 If you’re into homemade pasta, insanely good seafood and a banging salumi board then surely you’ve been to Lalla Rookh.
 If you’re lucky enough to be there when the gnocchi is on the menu, then no more decisions need to be made, you will be ordering that.
 And if the words ricotta bomboloni make you more excited than winning a competition on Instagram, you’ll want to head here as soon as possible.
 Lalla Rookh was instrumental in re-inspiring Italian cuisine in Perth and, with or without Valvasori’s pasta making hands of perfection, it still delivers every time.

 The Apple Daily Bar & Eating House

 Garum is Chef Guy Grossi’s best gift to Perth.
-Think Roman classics with a touch of Grossi’s magic and the years of experience he brings to table, and you have the makings of one of the best restaurants in the city.
+Think Roman classics with a touch of Grossi’s magic and the years of experience he brings to the table, and you have the makings of one of the best restaurants in the city.
 While pretty much everything on the menu shows off WA’s amazing produce, it is head chef Mario Di Natale’s aesthetic for modern Italian cooking that really puts this place on the map.

 Hadiqa is your answer to innovative, refined Middle-Eastern dining.
 Head here for a Friday night drink sesh after work and you’ll surely score brownie points with your colleagues.
 From the decor to the food and drinks, everything has been carefully curated to give you a taste of Moroccan luxury.
-Get yourself one of their signature cocktails—a Turkish Delight Martini or a Marrakesh Mojito—then dig into some juicy za'atar lamb kebabs, or the crowd favourite roasted cauliflower bites with ras el hanout and yoghurt.
+Round up your mates and order one of their spritz trees—nine spritzes with all the best mixers you could ever dream of.

 If you're still hungry for more click here.